pszkotak/zephyr/doc/reference/networking/openthread_integration.rst

    received IEEE 802.15.4 radio frame.
 As a result it puts a work item with the net_recv_data() to have the frame processed.

-4. The work queue thread rx_workq calls the openthread_recv() which inserts the frame in the rx_pkt_fifo and returns the NET_OK.
+4. The work queue thread rx_workq calls the registered handler for every queued frame.
+   In this case the registered handler openthread_recv() checks if the frame is of the IEEE 802.15.4 type and if it is the case it insertd the frame in the rx_pkt_fifo and returns the NET_OK.

-5. The OpenThread thread gets a frame from the FIFO and consumes it.
+5. The OpenThread thread gets a frame from the FIFO and processes it.
    It also handles IP header compression, reassembly of fragmented traffic.

-6. As soon as it detects a valid IPv6 packet that needs to be handled by the higher layer it calls the registered callback ot_receive_handler() wchich calls the net_recv_data() to have it processed.
+6. As soon as it detects a valid IPv6 packet that needs to be handled by the higher layer it calls the registered callback ot_receive_handler() which creates a buffer for a net_pkt that is going to be passed to the Zephyr's IP stack and calls the net_recv_data() to have it processed.

 7. This time the openthread_recv() called by the work queue returns NET_CONTINUE indicating that the valid IPv6 packet is present and needs to be processed by